Consumer Medicine Information

 If you are about to start on any new medicine, remind your doctor and pharmacist that you are taking Microlut.

 Stop taking Microlut and see your doctor immediately if you notice possible signs of thrombosis.
 These include:

 If you are going to have surgery, tell the surgeon or anaesthetist beforehand that you are taking Microlut.
 The risk of having deep venous thrombosis is temporarily increased as a result of an operation or immobilisation (for example, when you have your leg or legs in plaster or splints).
 In women who take the Mini-pill, the risk may be higher.

-The excess risk of thrombosis is highest during the first year a woman takes a combined oral contraceptive.
 Your doctor may tell you to stop taking the Mini-pill several weeks before surgery, or at the time of immobilisation, and when you can start taking the Mini-pill again.
 If you notice possible signs of a thrombosis, stop taking the Mini-Pill and consult your doctor immediately.